jenniekibiri/FlutterUi/README.md

 overlapping widgets

 # box decoration
-provides diffent ways to draw a box
+provides diffent ways to draw a box.

 # expanded
-makes the row,column or flex fill the available space along the main axiz
+makes the row,column or flex fill the available space along the main axis.

+# gesture detector
+takes  ontap
+# on tap
+# navigator
+move to the next page on tap
+# icon  theme data
+this changes the default color of flutter icons
+# reusing widgets
+create a file
+# double.infinity
+To occupy the whole width or height , I use double.infinity